Oblong/splash/README.md

 ### Environment

-By default, `splash` deposits its output (a series of Plasma messages referred to as proteins') into a pool called "leap".
-Any number of Greenhouse programs on the same machine can listen to that pool (in Greenhouse parlance, they "participate" in the pool.)
+By default, `splash` deposits its output (a series of messages which in Oblong parlance are referred to as *proteins*') into a pool called "leap".
+Any number of Greenhouse programs on the same machine can listen to (or "particpate in") that pool.

 If there are Greenhouse programs on a different machine that would like to listen, they can refer to the pool as "tcp://your-host-name/leap".

 You can optionally specify a different pool to use via the `LEAP_POOL` environment variable.
 Note that this pool must exist before you run `splash.`